-5.2 PFDavg calculation BXS Pilot & Mechanical Valve
+5.1 PFDavg calculation ETSV15

-Using the failure rate data displayed in section 4.4, and the failure rate data for the associated element devices, an average Probability of Failure on Demand (PFDavg) calculation can be performed for the entire final element.
+Using the failure rate data displayed in section 4.4, and the failure rate data for the associated element devices, an average the Probability of Failure on Demand (PFDavg) calculation can be performed for the entire element.

-Probability of Failure on Demand (PFDavg) calculation uses several parameters, many of which are determined by the particular application and the operational policies of each site.
+Probability of Failure on Demand ( $PFD{avg}$ ) calculation uses several parameters, many of which are determined by the particular application and the operational policies of each site.
 Some parameters are product specific and the responsibility of the manufacturer.
-Those manufacturer specific parameters are given in this third-party report.
+Those manufacturer specific parameters are given in this third party report.

-Probability of Failure on Demand (PFDavg) calculation is the responsibility of the owner/operator of a process and is often delegated to the SIF designer.
-Product manufacturers can only provide a PFDavg by making many assumptions about the application and operational policies of a site which may be incorrect.
+Probability of Failure on Demand (PFD ${avg}$ ) calculation is the responsibility of the owner/operator of a process and is often delegated to the SIF designer.
+Product manufacturers can only provide a PFD ${avg}$ by making many assumptions about the application and operational policies of a site which may be incorrect.
 Therefore, the use of pre-calculated PFDavg numbers requires complete knowledge of the assumptions and a match with the actual application and site.

 Probability of Failure on Demand (PFDavg) calculation is best accomplished with exida's exSILentia tool.
-See Appendix D for a complete description of how to determine the Safety Integrity Level for the final element.
+See Appendix D for a complete description of how to determine the Safety Integrity Level for the element.
 The mission time used for the calculation depends on the PFDavg target and the useful life of the product.
-The failure rates for all the devices in the final element and the proof test coverage for the final element are required to perform the PFDavg calculation.
-The proof test coverage for the suggested proof test and the dangerous failure rate after proof test for the BXS Pilot & Mechanical Valve are listed in Table 5 and Table 6.
-This is combined with the dangerous failure rates after proof test for other devices in the final element to establish the proof test coverage for the final element.
+The failure rates for all the devices in the element and the proof test coverage for the final element are required to perform the PFDavg calculation.
+The proof test coverage for the suggested proof test and the dangerous failure rate after proof test for the ETSV15 are listed in Table 3.
+This is combined with the dangerous failure rates after proof test for other devices in the element to establish the proof test coverage for the element.

-When performing Partial Valve Stroke Testing at regular intervals, the BXS Pilot & Mechanical Valve contributes less to the overall PFDavg of the Safety Instrumented Function.
+When performing Partial Valve Stroke Testing at regular intervals, the ETSV15 contributes less to the overall PFDavg of the Safety Instrumented Function.

-5.3 exida Route 2н Criteria
+5.2 exida Route 2н Criteria